 A multimedia artist and curator, Dejan Atanackovic works with contemporary techniques to approach history representations in art.
-He is the author of Luzitanija, a novel set in Serbia and made of intertwined stories about travels, wanderings, transformations, and disappearances based on the conflict of progress and madness.
+He is the author of Luzitanija, an award-winning novel set in Serbia and made of intertwined stories about travels, wanderings, transformations, and disappearances based on the conflict of progress and madness.

 Dejan's multimedia artworks have taken the form of gallery installations, public billboards, posters, and advertisements, and he has accomplished a number of projects dealing with power, nationalism, and violence.
 He has presented personal mutlimedia exhibitions and curatorial projects since 1994 in Italy, Serbia, USA, Canada, Bosnia, Albania, Slovenia, and has taken part in collective exhibitions in Germany, Switzerland, and Mexico.

 Dejan Atanackovic has curated exhibitions of work by artists, students, and mental patients, and works directly with historical museums in Florence such as the Anthropology Museum and the Museum of Natural History, La Specola, to develop contemporary art exhibitions through an ongoing dialogue with the past, in particular, the representation of the body and mind throughout history.
 He has designed posters for Italian Amnesty International campaigns against capital punishment, and his works have been featured in a number of catalogs.

 Dejan Atanackovic has a Laurea Magistrale (MFA) in Painting with High Honors, Accademia di Belle Art, Florence.